Citralyn/terminal_workshop/README.md

 On Github, under Pages,
 I selected Deploy from a branch for Source
 -> and then selected gh-pages (root) as my branch

+More updates
+-
+I have to use the HASH router for github pages routes, and I can access the routes with a # such as -> .com/main/#/about